ibm-satellite/academy-labs/aws/aws-access-roks-inet.md

 1. This might have a huge list depending on the environment used.

-1. Easier way to identify your hosts is copy the output in a file ( txt) and search manually
+1. Easier way to identify your hosts is copy the output in a file (e.g. ec2.txt) and search manually

     ```sh
     aws ec2 describe-instances > ec2.txt